 2. Add 3 bar spoons powdered sugar (or ½oz / 15ml sugar syrup 2:1) and MUDDLE.

 3. If using cubed ice straight from the freezer, add chilled water (or optionally add fruit of choice) and MUDDLE some more.
 If using watery ice then omit some or all of the water/juice.

-4. When sure fruit juice is fully extracted and the sugar dissolved, POUR the muddled fruit and sugar into serving glass (preferably a 30cl / 10oz hi-ball glass).
+4. When sure the limes's juice is fully extracted and the sugar dissolved, POUR the muddled fruit and sugar into serving glass (preferably a 30cl / 10oz hi-ball glass).

-5. POUR cachaça (stored in the freezer) into the rocks glass (the glass used to muddle) and swirl to rinse glass before pouring cachaça into serving glass.
+5. POUR cachaça (stored in the freezer) into the shaker tin used to muddle and swirl to rinse tin before pouring cachaça into serving glass.
 STIR to mix with other ingredients.

 6. If using cubed ice, crack (rather than crush) four to five large ice cubes and drop into serving glass.
 STIR before topping with more ice and serve with a stirrer (but no straws).